dmurdoch/rgl/README.md

 **macOS:**
 Install XQuartz.
-`rgl` should work with either XQuartz 2.7.11 or 2.8.0, but it will probably need rebuilding if the XQuartz version changes.
+`rgl` should work with XQuartz 2.7.11 or newer, but it will probably need rebuilding if the XQuartz version changes.
 XQuartz normally needs re-installation whenever the macOS version changes.

 **Windows:**
 Windows normally includes OpenGL support, but to get the appropriate